Naveena Saraswathi Sabatham: Production

 The film began production on 26 February 2013.
-Chandru shot the first scene in Villivakkam, Chennai.
 Though the film is set in Chennai, the director said that a minor portion will be shot abroad.
 In June 2013 VTV Ganesh left to Malaysia for the shoot of Saraswathi Sabatham with Jai.
 By July, about 80% of the film shooting had been wrapped.

 The film was initially named Saraswathi Sabatham, reusing the title of the 1966 film starring Sivaji Ganesan, and fans of Ganesan stated they would not allow the usage of titles of their idol for comedy films and that they would protest in front of Jai and Sathyan's houses if the makers proceeded with the same title.
 A notice, demanding that the film should be renamed, was sent to film producer Kalpathi Agoram and his brothers Ganesh and Suresh, on behalf of the Nellai City Sivaji social welfare organisation by advocate Kamaraj.
-On 25 September 2013, it was announced that the film had been retitled as Naveena Saraswathi Sabatham.
+In late September 2013, the film was retitled Naveena Saraswathi Sabatham.

 The first look poster of the film was revealed on 14 April 2013.

 Soundtrack

 The soundtrack album was composed by Prem Kumar.
-The lyrics were written by Vairamuthu, Madhan Karky and Gaana Bala.
-The music was released on 13 October 2013.
+It was released on 13 October 2013.
 The track 'Kaathirundhai Anbe' was released earlier as a single.